-UC FY 2025 Request FY 2024 Enacted FY 2025 President's Budget Request \$225 million \$207 million \$200 million
+UC FY 2026 Request FY 2025 Enacted FY 2026 President's Budget Request \$225 million \$207 million TBD

 UC supports \$225 million for the NEH, which provides critical support to the only federal agency dedicated to promoting and enhancing research, education and public programs in the humanities.
 UC researchers and scholars compete for NEH funds to strengthen teaching and learning; create new knowledge through extensive, in-depth study; and preserve and protect cultural and educational treasures.
 Across all 10 UC campuses, the humanities support, stimulates and facilitates excellence in humanities research.
+In FY 2024, eight UC campuses received NEH grants.
 This allows for important academic discourse, while promoting knowledge, discovery and understanding.